clayshieh/PySMS/README.md

 ### Prerequisites
 The only Python Libraries needed are included in the standard Python libraries but incase you don't have them you can install them with the following command.

-`pip install smtplib imaplib email datetime`
+`pip install smtplib imaplib email datetime time random inspect logging`

 ### Getting Started